 We lease our headquarters office and laboratory space in South San Francisco, California under the terms of a lease that expires on July 31, 2022 and that provides an option to renew for an additional five years at then-current market rates.
-Consistent with the guidance in Accounting Standards Codification Topic 842, Leases (ASC 842), beginning April 1, 2019, we recorded this lease in our Condensed Consolidated Balance Sheet as an operating lease.
+Consistent with the guidance in ASC 842, effective beginning April 1, 2019, we have recorded this lease in our Condensed Consolidated Balance Sheet as an operating lease.
 For the purpose of determining the right-of-use asset and associated lease liability, we determined that the renewal of this lease is reasonably probable.
 The lease of our South San Francisco facilities does not include any restrictions or covenants requiring special treatment under ASC 842.

-The following table summarizes the presentation of the operating lease in our Condensed Consolidated Balance Sheet at September 30, 2020 and March 31, 2020:
+The following table summarizes the presentation of the operating lease in our Condensed Consolidated Balance Sheet at December 31, 2019:

-The following table summarizes the effect of operating lease costs in the Company's condensed consolidated statements of operations for the three and six months ended September 30, 2020 and 2019:
+The following table summarizes the effect of operating lease costs in the Company's condensed consolidated statements of operations: